Jim O'Hora: Career

 During his extraordinary tenure, he coached with such notables as: Earl Bruce, Frank Patrick, Al Michaels, Sever "Tor" Toretti, J.T.
 White, Dan Radakovich, Joe McMullen, and George Welsh.

 Later years

 O’Hora retired from Penn State in 1977 as an Associate Professor of Health, Physical Education and Recreation.
 The football program established the Jim O'Hora Award.
 It is annually presented to a defensive player for "exemplary conduct, loyalty, interest, attitude and improvement" during spring practice.
 He was inducted into the Pennsylvania Football Hall of Fame in 1992.

 An engaging storyteller, he was happy to share colorful stories of PSU football history.
 He maintained an extensive collection of photos that covered his many years as a football player and coach.
 He valued his friendships with the other coaches and especially JoePa.

 O’Hora was a member of the B.P.O.E #1600; State College; the American Legion #245; State College, Penn State Quarterback Club; and the Penn State Football Lettermen's Club.

-O’Hora and his wife had four children: James, Robert, Margaret and Donald.
+O’Hora and his wife had four children.